0 Part Course |

 He has completed trainer accreditation programs in Hong Kong and the UAE and has delivered many seminars and courses.

-The key aim of this Islamic banking training is to empower professionals to:
+The key aim of Islamic banking training is to empower professionals to:

-• Learn the necessary knowledge about Islamic banking and finance.
+• Learn the necessary knowledge of Islamic banking and finance.

-• Understand Sharia law and Islamic principles relevant from an Islamic finance perspective.
+• Understand Sharia law and principles relevant to Islamic finance.

 • Structure products and/or services in line with Islamic principles and Sharia law.

-• Gain skills and experience to work in any facet of this banking system.
+• Gain skills and experience to work in any facet of this financial system.

 • Compliance officers and internal and external auditors who are responsible for checking adherence to Islamic principles and Sharia law

 The Islamic finance industry adheres to the principles of Islamic/Sharia law and is further guided by Islamic economics.
-Interest is prohibited under Islamic law, and hence Islamic finance centres around several key Islamic principles, which include the following:
+Interest prohibited under Islamic law means that Islamic finance centres around several key principles, which include the following:

 • Mudarabah - profit-sharing and loss-bearing products